 3D anatomical model helps physician repair a ventricular septal defect

-In March of this year, a 65 year old man was ready to undertake a procedure to repair a ventricular septal defect (VSD).
+In March 2021, a 65-year-old man was ready to undertake a procedure to repair a ventricular septal defect (VSD).
 A ventricular septal defect is an abnormal hole in the heart that forms between the heart's lower pumping chambers.
 This allows oxygen-rich and oxygen-poor blood to mix.
 The oxygen-rich blood then gets pumped back to the lungs instead of out to the body, causing the heart to work harder.

-The patient's own understanding of the surgery proposed significantly increased, which in turn made the consent process more informed and consensual, as the physician was able to physically show the patient what the current problem and the resulting outcome of the procedure was going to be on a physical model.
+The patient's own understanding of the proposed surgery significantly increased, which in turn made the consent process more informed and consensual, as the physician was able to physically show the patient what the current problem and the resulting outcome of the procedure was going to be on a the 3D model.

 There was a significant amount of time saved within the diagnosis of the patient and planning before this procedure.
-By having an exact plan of what will happen during the procedure, the physician was able to bring into surgery only the equipment that was necessary, saving money on sterilisation of these tools.
-An excited quote from the physician explains, “As the patient had a hole in his ventricular septum, by using this model I could plan how I could do the operation and run through it with my assistant before the procedure.”
+By having an exact plan of what would happen during the procedure, the physician was able to bring into surgery only the equipment that was necessary, saving money on sterilization of these tools.
+A quote from the physician explains, “As the patient had a hole in his ventricular septum, by using this model I could plan how I could do the operation and run through it with my assistant before the procedure.”